amazon-gamelift/amazon-gamelift-servers-csharp-server-sdk/README.md

             ProcessParameters processParameters = new ProcessParameters(
                 (GameSession gameSession) =>
                 {
+                    // IMPORTANT: If you are using the MetricsManager, call OnGameSessionStart here
+                    // to tag subsequent metrics with this session ID.
+                    // Assume you have an instance named 'metricsManager':
+                    // metricsManager.OnGameSessionStart(gameSession);

                     //When a game session is created, Amazon GameLift Servers sends an activation request to the game server and passes along the game session object containing game properties and other settings.
                     //Here is where a game server should take action based on the game session object.
                     //Once the game server is ready to receive incoming player connections, it should invoke GameLiftServerAPI.ActivateGameSession()